TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 Nodes cannot be manually deleted from node groups on which autoscaler is enabled.

 <a id="node-start-stop"></a>

 ### Stop and start node { #node-start-stop }
 Nodes can be stopped from node groups and started again.
 The current list of nodes will appear upon clicking the node list tab on the node group information query page.
-Nodes can be stopped when a user selects nodes and click the stop button.
-The stopped nodes can be restarted when the user select them and click the start button.
+Nodes can be stopped when a user selects nodes and clicks the stop button.
+The stopped nodes can be restarted when the user selects them and clicks the start button.

 <a id="node-start-stop-action-process"></a>
 #### Action process